 Good News Pilipinas first wrote about the musical staged by Resorts World Manila (RWM) through its production house Full House Theater Company (FHTC) before it started its first run in 2018.

 Why should you look forward to the return of “Ang Huling El Bimbo”?
-Good News Pilipinas notes some of the many reasons for you to look forward to the re-run in May:
+Good News Pilipinas notes some of the many reasons for you to look forward to the re-run:

 WATCH FOR THE COLLECTIVE EXPERIENCE